Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Results and Discussion

 It is well evident from Fig.~\ref{fig:gainvar}, that the gain variations detected with the two analyses are compatible within errors.
 We can then conclude that the phenomenon, induced by the high level of NSB, affects equally the background and the shower signals.

-It follows that, in the analysed data, the gain reduction affects only the observations with the telescope pointing at the Crab Nebula where a high level of NSB is present (see Fig.~\ref{fig:nsb_time}).
-The gain correction presented in this paper therefore would lead, if applied, to an improvement of the already important result of the Crab detection statistical significance (5.4$\sigma$) published in \cite{Lombardi2020} where the number of background events from the OFF-source intervals was corrected only for the different observing time (factor $\alpha$=0.88). \\ We computed this further correction factor to be applied to OFF-source background events under simplified assumption.
-The gain reductions produce an increase of the telescope lower energy threshold and a consequent reduction of the background event rate.
-To quantify this, we computed the event rates used for the p.e. distributions in each acquisition (see Table\ref{tab:p0}), and assumed that the same reduction factor could be applied to the total number of background events (233$\pm$14) published in \cite{Lombardi2020}.
-We found a rate reduction between 4\% and 10\% during ON-source pointings, that converts in an increases of the the Crab detection statistical significance of 5.8 and 6.3$\sigma$, respectively.
+In all the data available from the 2018 Crab observing campaign, the gain reduction affects only the observations with the telescope pointing at the Crab Nebula where a high level of NSB is present (see Fig.~\ref{fig:nsb_time}).
+The gain correction presented in this paper therefore would lead, if applied, to an improvement of the already important result of the Crab detection statistical significance (5.4$\sigma$) published in \cite{Lombardi2020}. \\